jeffschulman/jeffschulman-com-hugo-netlify-one-click/site/content/contact/_index.md

   - heading: Location
     text: State College, PA
 ---
 Jeff Schulman is a dedicated professional in cybersecurity and technology education whose efforts, while significant, are just one contribution among many in the vast and ever-evolving domain of digital security.
-Humility guides his approach, as he views his accomplishments not as personal triumphs but as collective advancements in the quest for a safer and more secure technological landscape.
+Inquiry and service guide his approach, as he views his accomplishments not as personal triumphs but as collective advancements in the quest for growth and prosperity.

 ## A Collaborative Force in Cybersecurity